 While this homemade applesauce recipe is cooking, fill a water bath canner and put it on to heat.
 Once the applesauce is completely cooked, ladle hot applesauce into canning jars.
 Top the filled jars with a lid and screw on the band.
 Submerge these hot, filled jars in the water bath canner for 10-15 minutes (depending on the size of the jar).
 Once processed, let them cool and then store them in your pantry.

-If you’re not ready for canning applesauce, you can freeze it, too.
+Yes!
+If you’re not ready for canning applesauce, freezing it is an easy way to preserve some for later.
 To do so, allow the applesauce to cool completely, then ladle into freezer safe containers.
 Be sure to allow 1-to-2-inches of head space, as the applesauce will expand some when it’s frozen.
+[More on that here.]

 To thaw, set the applesauce out on a towel at room temperature.
 Stir before serving.